Blosc/c-blosc2/ANNOUNCE.md

 ## What is new?

 The Blosc development team is happy to announce a new release of C-Blosc2.
-In order to allow to compile with both C-Blosc and C-Blosc2 libraries, a new API has been created for the overlapping symbols and function names.
+In order to allow to compile an app with both C-Blosc and C-Blosc2 libraries, a new API has been created for the overlapping symbols and function names.
 Also, we have fixed the conversion between super-chunks and frames.